Shakya24/Masters-projects/Customer Analytics/Customer_README.md

    Customers with three or more transactions account for 45% of total revenue, indicating the importance of repeat customers.

 **Sales Channel and Store Analysis**

-  -Country and Channel Breakdown:
+  - Country and Channel Breakdown:
     83.52% of transactions originate from Singapore, while 16.48% are from Malaysia.
     Retail contributes to 75% of total sales, with eCommerce accounting for the remaining 25%.
     In Malaysia, 100% of sales are through Retail and eCommerce, with no Corporate or Third-Party Marketplace sales recorded.

-  -Yearly Trends:
+  - Yearly Trends:
     Retail orders in 2023 increased by 25% compared to 2022, with significant growth across all months except January and February.

 ## Technical Analysis